-There are four things that are necessary for successful blending:
+There are four factors that are necessary to understand for successfully learning how to blend alcohol markers:

 - Paper for alcohol markers – use the best paper for your desired outcome (see below)